 Everyone needs to feel engaged and entertained.
 Just because someone has Alzheimer’s or dementia doesn’t mean that need disappears.

-Ann Kositsky is a Geriatric Nurse Practitioner at ElderConsult Geriatric Medicine.
-At a recent dementia care conference, she shared dozens of activities for seniors with dementia.
-She’s used them to reduce anxiety, distract from challenging behavior, and bring joy to people with cognitive impairments.
+Ann Kositsky, a Geriatric Nurse Practitioner at ElderConsult Geriatric Medicine, showed dozens of activities for seniors with dementia.
+For years, she’s used them to reduce anxiety, distract from challenging behavior, and bring joy to people with cognitive impairments.

 Don’t be misled or discouraged by the appearance of these activities.
 Some may have been made for children, but the way older adults experience them is completely different.

 For example, a toy tool box might allow dad to safely recreate happy memories of the home repairs he made to keep the house in great shape.
 A Saturday Morning Post puzzle could take your spouse back to their childhood.
-The singing puppy gives warm hugs and its cheerful song brings a smile to anyone’s face.
-(At the conference, the entire room spontaneously clapped and sang along when Ann played the song!)
+The singing puppy gives warm hugs and its cheerful song brings a smile to anyone’s face and will likely have you spontaneously clapping and singing along.

-Even though these activities have been stereotyped as children’s toys, don’t let that stop you from offering them to your older adult.
-If an activity engages them, brings joy, and reduces troubling behaviors, who cares what the label says?
+Even though these activities have been stereotyped and marketed as children’s toys, don’t let that stop you from offering them to your older adult.
+If an activity engages them, brings joy, and reduces challenging behaviors, who cares what the label says?

 This 7-piece puzzle has a variety of chunky, easy-to-grasp tools.